-Public hearings to be conducted by Maricopa Consortium members shall be publicly noticed with a minimum one week lead time, and two weeks whenever possible, before the actual meetings are conducted and be noticed in one or more newspapers with general circulation in the community.
-All postings shall include relevant information to permit informed citizen comment.
-Consortium members shall explore alternative public involvement techniques to encourage citizen participation, i.e. use of the internet, and making copies of the notices and documents available on City/Town/County websites.
+At least two public hearings are required at two different stages of the year.
+As noted earlier in this plan, one of the public hearings must be held during the development of the Consolidated Plan and Annual Action Plan.
+Public hearings to be conducted by Maricopa County Consortium members shall be publicly noticed with a minimum of 14-day lead time, before the actual public hearing is conducted and be noticed in one or more newspapers with general circulation in the community.
+All postings shall include relevant information to permit informed citizen comments.
+Together, the hearings must address housing and community development needs, development of proposed activities, proposed strategies and actions for affirmatively furthering fair housing, and a review of program performance as per 24 CFR 91.105 (d) & (e).

+Consortium members shall explore alternative public involvement techniques to encourage citizen participation, i.e. use of the internet, and making copies of the notices and documents available on City/Town/County websites, distribution of materials in public service lobbies, and QR codes.
 Consortium members will provide a reasonable number of free copies of the Consolidated Plan as applicable to residents or groups that request it.

-All public hearings to be conducted will be held at times and locations convenient to prospective program beneficiaries, and be conducted with accommodation for persons with disabilities when requested at least three working days in advance.
-Where appropriate to the local community and where requested in advance, a bilingual staff person or translator may be made available to meet the needs of residents.
-Specific determinations on the issues noted above shall be made by staff of each Maricopa Consortium member on a case-by-case basis.
+All public hearings to be conducted will be held at times and locations convenient to prospective program beneficiaries and be conducted with accommodation for persons with disabilities when requested at least three working days in advance.
+Where appropriate to the local community and were requested in advance, a bilingual staff person or translator may be made available to meet the needs of residents.
+Specific determinations on the issues noted above shall be made by the staff of each Maricopa County Consortium member on a case-by-case basis.